zuckpa1999/zuck-blog-v3/content/blog/recap-how-i-landed-my-1st-dev-job-in-thailand.md

 <br/>

-At the end of the day, you are going to choose  only one job anyway, so ***it's best (imo) to make sure you land the opportunity you desire the most by maximizing the info regarding the position as well as gaining something from the interviews besides the result of the interviews.*** From my exprience, I learned a ton during my application processes from most companies I applied, e.g. industry knowledge, coding skill, architectural decisions based on the company's context, criteria companies used to assess candidates etc, so I do believe all the interviews/ tests were worth the time for me even thouth I went through a ton of them.
+At the end of the day, you are going to choose  only one job anyway, so ***it's best (imo) to make sure you land the opportunity you desire the most by maximizing the info regarding the position as well as gaining something from the interviews besides the result of the interviews.*** From my experience, I learned a ton during my application processes from most companies I applied, e.g. industry knowledge, coding skill, architectural decisions based on the company's context, criteria companies used to assess candidates etc, so I do believe all the interviews/ tests were worth the time for me even though I went through a ton of them.
 Furthermore, interviews generally also do like candidates who seem proactive & vocal as it can indicate the interest in the role as well as an ability to communicate effectively.

 <br/>